freem/nes_corelib/src/readme.txt

 Section: Prerequisites
 A list of tools either required or recommended for using the freemco NES corelib.

-- *Assembler*: Either *asm6* or *asm6f* can be used. asm6f is only required for FCEUX .nl export, so if you're not using that, you can use the original version.
+- *Assembler*: Either *<asm6 at http://3dscapture.com/NES/>* or *<asm6f at https://github.com/freem/asm6f>* can be used. asm6f is only required for
+  FCEUX .nl export, so if you're not using that, you can use the original version.
-  If you want to write your own linker scripts, I guess you could use ca65 as well, but no support will be given for that.
+  If you want to write your own linker scripts, I guess you could use <ca65 at http://cc65.github.io/cc65/>
+  as well, but no support will be given for that setup (until further notice).
 - *Tile Compressor*: <tokumaru's tile compression utility at http://forums.nesdev.com/viewtopic.php?f=2&t=5860>
 - *Nametable Layout Tool*: <shiru's NES Screen Tool at http://shiru.untergrund.net/software.shtml>